Enable JavaScript to run this app.

 Live out your Mad Men fantasies at The Press Club Grill, singled out by Town & Country as one of the hottest restaurants of the year.
 Prolific chef Franklin Becker leans hard into ’50s and ’60s dishes at the restaurant, which is part of the revamped Martinique hotel.
 The space is decked for the era, too, with curvy banquettes and checkerboard floors.
 Choose from a reimagined Waldorf salad, oysters Rockefeller, chicken schnitzel with Kyiv sauce, and other time-honored classics.
 The nostalgic feels are just as strong in cocktails like the gin-based Page Turner and the Pimm’s-forward Hush Money—more proof of how a meal here is a trip to a totally different era.

-Une photo du restaurant Ueki Sushi
+Une photo du restaurant Blue Ribbon Sushi & Sake

 50 $ et plus